 Lakota - McVille is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lakota - McVille is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Lakota - McVille who work in management occupations (21.47%), sales jobs (9.93%), and teaching (8.90%).

-The overall education level of Lakota - McVille is somewhat higher than in the average US city of 21.84%: 28.15% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Lakota - McVille is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.15% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Lakota - McVille in 2022 was $38,484, which is middle income relative to North Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,936 for a family of four.
 However, Lakota - McVille contains both very wealthy and poor people as well.